noahehall/multicloud/storage.md

 - block size: select the block size that best meets your use case
   - Block size flexibility is a fundamental differentiator for block storage
+    - certain workloads benefit from a smaller or larger block size,
+    - file systems support non-default block sizes that you can specify when formatting the disk
+  - The industry default size for logical data blocks is currently 4,096 bytes, or 4 kibibytes (KiB).
 - metadata management: information that the operating system and users need to identify and track the data.
   - e.g. resource type, permissions, and the time and way it was created.
 - read/write activity: controls in place to manage access to the data.